-Culture connects employees to each other and to the company.
-Culture impacts every facet of the employee experience and trickles down to bottom line outcomes like productivity, retention, and revenue.
-So when contemplating ways to improve company culture, developing the relationships an employee has with their coworkers, managers, and leaders is an excellent place to start.
+Culture connects employees to each other and to the company as a whole.
+It’s the embodiment of your mission, goals, and values.
+Your company culture impacts every facet of the employee experience and trickles down to bottom line outcomes like productivity, employee retention, and revenue.
+So when contemplating ways to improve workplace culture, developing the relationships an employee has with their coworkers, managers, and leaders is an excellent place to start.

 1. Invest in face-to-face interaction

-Before sending that next email or instant message pause to consider if that is the best channel for this particular conversation.
-Is it possible your intentions or tone may be misinterpreted through text?
+Before sending that next email or instant message, pause to consider if that is the best channel for this particular conversation.
+Is it possible your intentions or tone may be misinterpreted through a text-only medium?
 Asking yourself these types of questions before distributing important messages can help avoid miscommunications.
 Clear and timely communication can improve organizational trust and ultimately company culture.

 Download the Interview Book: Why Company Culture Matters

 2. Plan meetings and events often